-Spoiler alert: I “stumbled” over a common household product that removes the old glue with little to NO effort.
-Come on over HERE and let me show you all about.
+Spoiler alert: I “stumbled” over a common household product that removes the old glue with little to NO effort on luxury vinyl tile.

 Since cleaning products didn’t work for me, I decided to use a glue remover called Goo Gone.
 I’ve shared an affiliate link below.

 I’ve used this product and it worked great, but when you’re cleaning a very large area it’s rather labor intensive.
 You have to spray the area with the product, wipe up the residue and then use a cleaning product to remove the Goo Gone residue.

 I’ve considered adding a little Goo Gone to a mop bucket so I could cover a larger area in a shorter span of time.
 Has anyone tried this?
 Leave me a comment below if you have any ideas on this.